 If not there yet, possibly the camera used a default very high colour range setting that, while nice for portrait skin tones, is not necessary for the simple picture needed here.
 Try reducing the file's colour range to 256 different colours (8-bit), which gives a much smaller file size.

 Take notes as to what worked, or did not work, for next time.
+Now you have your personal checklist of steps that work quickly and well with your software.
 Saves headaches and increases time left for real fun.

 Give Viewers a Choice of Digital Photos

 If there are a lot of pictures on one page, have the decency to place tiny thumbnail versions on the page instead.
-Beside each thumbnail image, write the size of the bigger file so people will know what to expect for time needed to download the larger picture, letting them consider their own speed of computer and connection.
+A small thumbnail typically is only 2 or 3 KB and is just big enough to show the content -- perhaps 72 pixels high.
+Beside each thumbnail image, write the subject content and the size of the bigger file so people will know what to expect for time needed to download the larger picture, letting them consider their own speed of computer and connection.

-Giving them the choice as to which, if any, of the larger images to view is common courtesy and makes a happy viewer who will come back again and recommend your site to friends and Web user groups.
+Giving them the choice as to which, if any, of the images to view in a larger size is common courtesy and makes a happy viewer who will come back again and recommend your site to friends and Web user groups.

 Your photo or webpage creation software will take care of making small thumbnail versions, that you then link to the larger files stowed elsewhere on the site.